alekwiecien/storefrontcloud-cli/README.md

 ### Restart the app

-Storefront Cloud is using the [`pm2`](http://pm2.keymetrics.io/) process manager to run both: `vue-storefront` and `vue-storefront-api`.
+Storefront Cloud uses the [`pm2`](http://pm2.keymetrics.io/) process manager to run both: `vue-storefront` and `vue-storefront-api`.
-To restart the application You may run the following command:
+To restart the application you may run the following command:

 ```
 node scripts/cli.js pm2 reload all --pod=front